GerHobbelt/ColorSpace/README.md

 ## License

-ColorSpace is licenced under the MIT License, see LICENSE for more information.
+ColorSpace is licensed under the MIT License, see LICENSE for more information.